lubianat/wikidata_bib/toread.md

 Kvitsiani, D., Ranade, S., Hangya, B., Taniguchi, H., Huang, J. Z. & Kepecs, A. Distinct behavioural and network correlates of two interneuron types in prefrontal cortex.
 Nature 498, 363–366 (2013).
 This study provides evidence that genetically identified interneuron classes are recruited at specific behavioural events

+Revisiting enigmatic cortical calretinin-expressing interneurons

+Name-calling in the hippocampus (and beyond): coming to terms with neuron types and properties

 8 Battaglia, D. et al. (2013) Beyond the frontiers of neuronal types.
 Front.
 Neural Circuits 7, 13 19